Technology

 The table below shows the typical cost of installing the various renewable heating systems, as well as the total RHI payments you would receive over the seven-year period they are paid, at current levels.
 You can use this in combination with the table above, which shows how much you'll save by not having to pay for fossil fuel heating.
 This should help you decide whether it's worth changing your current heating system for renewable heat.

-If you apply from the scheme from 14 December 2016, with a heat pump or biomass boiler, you will be eligible for a higher tariff rate from spring/summer 2017.
+If you applied to the scheme from 14 December 2016, with a heat pump or biomass boiler, you are eligible for a higher tariff rate from September 2017.
 These are listed below.

 |Estimated RHI payments over seven years